entro314-labs/ai-context-schema/README.md

 ## The Problem

-AI coding assistants (Claude Code, Cursor, Windsurf, GitHub Copilot) each use different configuration formats for context and behavioral instructions.
-Developers must maintain separate configurations for each platform, leading to:
+AI coding assistants and IDEs (Claude Code, Claude Desktop, Cursor, Windsurf, VS Code, JetBrains IDEs, Zed, GitHub Copilot) each use different configuration formats for context and behavioral instructions.
+With 20+ supported platforms, developers must maintain separate configurations for each tool, leading to:

 - **Configuration fragmentation** across tools
 - **Behavioral inconsistencies** when switching platforms